-When you're learning to drive you need to be aware of the different types of hazards that occur on different roads
+When you're learning to drive you need to be aware of the different types of road hazards that occur on different roads and environments.

-Different types of hazards in residential areas (built-up)
+Different types of road hazards in residential areas (built-up)

 - Vehicles emerging from junctions

 - Car doors opening

 - Vehicles moving off or coming out of driveways

 - Children running out from between parked cars or playing at the side of the road

 - Animals running out into the road (mainly cats and dogs)

 You must take special care when travelling on country lanes.
 In most cases the speed limit is much higher than in residential areas, so vehicles will be travelling at a much higher speed.